What is AI Translation?

 AI translation has quickly developed congruently with other general AI technology.
 The global investment in artificial intelligence grew from $12.75 billion in 2015 to $67.8 billion in 2020.
 Similarly, the machine translation market is continuing to grow by approximately 19% every year.

-AI translation can help businesses achieve their goals more easily.
+AI translation can help you translate your website and achieve your goals more easily.
 By automating translation, businesses can:

 - Reach a Wider Audience: With the help of AI translation, businesses can easily translate their content into multiple languages, making it accessible to a wider audience.
 This can help businesses to expand their reach and increase their customer base.